SMByC/AcATaMa/docs/README.md

 <img src="img/1a.png" width="100%">

-!!! warning "Important!"
-    Clip the thematic map in an area of interest (or load the thematic map clipped) can be (or not) very important for the sampling design and the accuracy assessment result, because the area by classes changes and some parts of AcATaMa depend on the area by classes.
+> *Important:* Clip the thematic map in an area of interest (or load the thematic map clipped) can be (or not) very important for the sampling design and the accuracy assessment result, because the area by classes changes and some parts of AcATaMa depend on the area by classes.

 ### Types of thematic rasters accepted in AcATaMa